Estimated reading time: 6 minutes

 Step 2: Let It Rest

 Cover the bowl with plastic wrap and let it rest at room temperature for 12–18 hours.
 This long fermentation gives no knead bread its signature flavor and structure.
+During this time, the dough will become bubbly and nearly double in size.

 Step 3: Preheat the Oven